 Matthew’s choreography has been featured and performed by The New York City Ballet, Pacific Northwest Ballet, The Washington Ballet, Ballet West, Ballet Met, Colorado Ballet, Ballet Memphis, Milwaukee Ballet, Oregon Ballet Theatre, Tulsa Ballet, OKC Ballet, Kansas City Ballet, Juilliard Dance, USC Kaufman School of Dance, among many others.
 He has received numerous awards and grants for his choreography from the National Endowment of the Arts, Dance Advance funded by the Pew Charitable Trusts, the Choo San Goh Foundation, and the Independence Foundation.
 In 2006, Matthew received the New York City Ballet’s Choreographic Institute’s Fellowship Initiative Award.
 In 2008, he received a fellowship from the Pennsylvania Council on the Arts.
 This marks his fourth time receiving the PCA fellowship.
 In October 2009, Matthew was the grand-prize winner of Sacramento Ballet’s Capital Choreography Competition and was also the first recipient of the Jerome Robbins NEW Program Fellowship for his work At the border for Pennsylvania Ballet.

 In 2005, Matthew co-founded BalletX with fellow dancer Christine Cox.
 BalletX had its world premiere at the Philadelphia Live Arts Festival in September 2005 and is now the resident dance company at The Wilma Theatre.
-BalletX has toured and performed Neenan’s choreography in New York City at The Joyce Theater, NY City Center, The Skirball Center, Symphony Space, and Central Park Summerstage; Vail International Dance Festival (where he has had 5 world premieres), Jacob’s Pillow Dance Festival; The Cerritos Center; Laguna Dance Festival; Spring to Dance Festival in St.Louis; and internationally in Cali, Colombia, Seoul, Korea and Belgrade, Serbia.
+BalletX has toured and performed Neenan’s choreography in New York City at The Joyce Theater, NY City Center, The Skirball Center, Symphony Space and Central Park Summerstage, Vail International Dance Festival (where he has had 5 world premieres), Jacob’s Pillow Festival, The Cerritos Center, Laguna Dance Festival, Spring to Dance Festival in St.Louis, and internationally in Cali, Colombia, Seoul, Korea and Belgrade, Serbia.
 His ballet The Last Glass was the New York Times’ Top 10, and in 2016, BalletX’s Jacob’s Pillow performance of his work Sunset, o639 Hours was included in The Boston Globe’s Top 10 of the Year in Dance.